-Crosby, Stills, Nash and Young (or Crosby, Stills and Nash) are a Super Group consisting of David Crosby, Stephen Stills and Graham Nash originally, until they were joined by a fourth member, Neil Young, and eventually became known under this name instead.
+Crosby, Stills, Nash & Young (or Crosby, Stills & Nash) are a Supergroup consisting of David Crosby, Stephen Stills and Graham Nash originally, until they were joined by a fourth member, Neil Young, and eventually became known under this name instead.

 The band came about after David Crosby had left The Byrds due to internal conflict.
 Around the same time Stephen Stills' and Neil Young's old band Buffalo Springfield had split, they went their separate ways and they were on their own feet too.
 Graham Nash was a member of The Hollies in those days, but had felt long frustrated about just being second violin to the group as a whole.
-When the three musicians came together in 1968 they realized they could start a new band by themselves and thus Crosby, Stills And Nash was born.
-They decided to use their own names, because it would better showcase their individuality and prevent the tensions they all had experienced by operating as an anonymous musician under a collective band pseudonym.
+When the three musicians came together in 1968 they realized they could start a new band by themselves and thus Crosby, Stills & Nash was born.
+They decided to use their own names, because it would better showcase their individuality; they also hoped it would prevent the tensions they all had experienced by operating as an anonymous musician under a collective band pseudonym.

 From the start the band had immediate success.
-Their debut record Crosby, Stills And Nash from 1969 spawned the Top 40 singles "Marrakesh Express" and "Suite: Judy Blue Eyes" and got great reviews.
-In the summer of 1969, Stills brought a fourth band member aboard, Neil Young, who had played alongside him in Buffalo Springfield.
-Restructured, the band now became Crosby, Stills, Nash And Young.
+Their 1969 debut album, Crosby, Stills & Nash, spawned the Top 40 singles "Marrakesh Express" and "Suite: Judy Blue Eyes" and got great reviews.
+In the summer of 1969, Stills brought his former Buffalo Springfield bandmate Neil Young aboard.
+Restructured, the band now became Crosby, Stills, Nash & Young.
 Writing for the Drake-Chenault produced History of Rock and Roll radio series in 1969, LA Times rock critic Pete Johnson described them as one of several groups of the period to have very "well-matched voices" and they were sometimes called "the American Beatles".

-Only after seven years the next collective studio album came out and by that point Young had already left the group, causing them to name the album CSN, short for the first names of the remaining band members.
-Only "Just A Song Before I Go" became a hit, with "Dark Star" receiving some attention and "Cathedral" popular on college radio.
+The next collective studio album didn't come out until 1977, and by that point Young had already left the group, causing them to name the album CSN, short for the first names of the remaining band members.
+"Just a Song Before I Go" became a hit, with "Dark Star" receiving some attention and "Cathedral" popular on college radio.

 During the 1980s the band kept performing.
 Daylight Again from 1982 had the hit singles "Wasted on the Way" and "Southern Cross," ("Turn Your Back on Love" and the title track were well received on college radio).
 One of the performances from the promotional concert tour was broadcast on PBS and has since been released on DVD.
 1983's Allies had the theme to WarGames and some strong Crosby live performances, but in '82 Crosby had been convicted for drug and weapon charges and spent 8 months in jail.
 He decided to go into rehab after this and his 1985 arrest for DWI and concealed weapons.